creaturerigger/todoey_flutter/README.md

 # todoey_flutter

-A simple Todoey Flutter project.
+A simple todo list Flutter project.

 ## The project